|

 Betty mold, for some dolls).
 Used the Princess Elizabeth

-head mold, thus they are marked the same, usually marked: 13
+head mold, thus they are marked the same, doll usually marked 13

 (on the 13" tall doll) or PRINCESS ELIZABETH ALEXANDER DOLL